KWHY: A long road to sign-on

 The history of channel 63, originally allocated to Oxnard, begins on September 29, 1972, when Lola Goelet Yoakem, a scriptwriter from Malibu, obtained a construction permit for the channel.
 Aside from the assignment of the call letters KTIE, little of note occurred for the next decade.
-The permit was assigned to a non-profit organization controlled by Yoakem, Limitless Learning, in 1976; the group did apply for a HEW grant in 1978.
+The permit was assigned to a non-profit organization controlled by Yoakem, Limitless Learning, in 1976; this group applied for a HEW grant in 1978.

 The station was still unbuilt by 1980.
 That year, the FCC Broadcast Bureau denied Mekaoy Co., which had replaced Limitless Learning as permittee, another time extension to get the station on the air, citing increased interest in UHF television for its crackdown.
 Two years later, though, the construction permit staged a comeback.
-After being reinstated on February 22, new technical parameters were authorized, and KTIE was sold to Thorne Donnelly, Jr., for $100,000.
+After being reinstated on February 22, 1982, new technical parameters were authorized, and KTIE was sold to Thorne Donnelley Jr. for $100,000.

-Donnelley—grandson of Reuben H. Donnelley, inventor of the yellow pages—brought in new investors, including Beverly Hills accountant and real estate broker Don Sterling (no relation to the former Los Angeles Clippers owner of the same name), and built studios on Maulhardt Road in Oxnard.
+Thorne Donnelley Jr.—grandson of Reuben H. Donnelley, inventor of the yellow pages—brought in new investors, including Beverly Hills accountant and real estate broker Donald Sterling (no relation to the former Los Angeles Clippers owner of the same name), and built studios and offices at 663 Maulhardt Avenue in Oxnard.
 After a $5 million investment, the station first signed on the air on August 17, 1985, offering movies, syndicated fare and local newscasts to Ventura County from its transmitter on South Mountain near Santa Paula.
 It was the first television station to operate in Ventura County since KKOG-TV (channel 16) shut down in 1969.

+One blow was struck to the station one month before it began broadcasting when must-carry rules requiring local cable systems to add KTIE to their lineups were struck down by a federal court.
+Though management initially downplayed the impact of this ruling on the station, when the Cox, Century, and Group W cable systems in the market refused to add channel 63, it cut off the station from 30 percent of its planned market.
+It took nearly ten months for the Group W system, covering the key city of Simi Valley, to finish a channel expansion that included KTIE.
+The Cox system in Santa Barbara did not add the station until August 1987.

+KTIE-TV heavily emphasized local programming.
+The station had a 15-person news department for local news coverage and produced local sports, a call-in show, and public affairs shows.
+However, the news department was slimmed down by layoffs in late 1986 and early 1987, in response to revenue that came in under forecasts and incomplete cable coverage.
+Leasing firms sought payment owed to them for equipment the station used for broadcast.